eProsima/Fast-DDS-docs/docs/fastdds/property_policies/security.rst

 Authentication plugin settings
 ******************************

-The DDS:\Auth\:PKI-DH authentication plugin, can be activated setting the |DomainParticipantQos|
+The :ref:`DDS\:Auth\:PKI-DH <auth-pki-dh>` authentication plugin, can be activated setting the |DomainParticipantQos|
 |DomainParticipantQos::properties-api|
 ``dds.sec.auth.plugin`` with the value ``builtin.PKI-DH``.
-The following table outlines the properties used for the DDS:\Auth\:PKI-DH plugin configuration.
+The following table outlines the properties used for the :ref:`DDS\:Auth\:PKI-DH <auth-pki-dh>` plugin configuration.

 .. list-table::
    :header-rows: 1